huggingface/diffusers/docs/source/en/api/pipelines/controlnetxs.md

 # ControlNet-XS with Stable Diffusion

 ControlNet-XS was introduced in [ControlNet-XS](https://vislearn.github.io/ControlNet-XS/) by Denis Zavadski and Carsten Rother.
-It is based on the observation that the control model in the [original ControlNet](https://huggingface.co/papers/2302.05543) can be made much smaller and still produces good results.
+It is based on the observation that the control model in the [original ControlNet](https://huggingface.co/papers/2302.05543) can be made much smaller and still produce good results.

 As with the original ControlNet model, you can provide an additional control image to condition and control Stable Diffusion generation.
 For example, if you provide a depth map, the ControlNet model generates an image that'll preserve the spatial information from the depth map.
 It is a more flexible and accurate way to control the image generation process.